Modeling the Monty Hall Decision Problem with Reaction Kinetics: Reaction Mechanisms

 In the following, we denote the winning door choice as \(g\) and, without loss of generality, assume \(g=1\).
 This simplification is valid because the labeling of the doors is arbitrary; relabeling them does not affect the structure or outcome of the decision process.
 Consequently, the final product species \(I_{j,k,\ell}\) represents wins if \(\ell=1\) and losses if \(\ell=2\) or \(3\).

 The irreversible reaction steps of the always-switch mechanism are as follows:

 For \(g = 1\), this three-step mechanism consists of 11 reactions involving 15 species (see Figure~\ref{fig:Schematic} and Appendix A).
 Since the host never reveals the prize door \(D_1\), only four final product species are possible: \(I_{1,2,3}\), \(I_{1,3,2}\), \(I_{2,3,1}\), and \(I_{3,2,1}\), with the latter two being winning species.
-For identical rate constants \(k_1\), \(k_2\), and \(k_{\mathrm{sw}}\), this mechanism is expected to yield the winning species at a concentration equal to two‐thirds of the initial concentration \([P]_0 = P_0\).
+For identical rate constants \(k_1\), \(k_2\), and \(k_{\mathrm{sw}}\) and identical door concentrations, this mechanism is expected to yield the winning species at a concentration equal to two‐thirds of the initial concentration \([P]_0 = P_0\).
 As in the classic Monty Hall problem, however, the two‐thirds outcome is not intuitively evident.
+We note that if the initial door concentrations are unequal, the reaction network no longer reflects an unbiased Monty Hall game.
+For instance, if the prize door is in excess, the player tends to pick it first, inverting the usual advantage of switching.
+Thus, equal door concentrations are essential for faithfully modeling the decision symmetry.

 While the above mechanism captures the always-switch strategy, alternative approaches can reflect different decision behaviors.
 For instance, we can add a parallel ``stay'' reaction

 which introduces four additional product species that correspond to a stay outcome \( (I_{1,2,1},\;I_{1,3,1},\\I_{2,3,2},\;I_{3,2,3})\ \).
 By assigning different rate constants \(k_{\mathrm{sw}}\) and \(k_{\mathrm{st}}\) to the switch and stay reactions, the network captures a full spectrum of decision strategies through reaction kinetics.
 Two Monte Carlo animations, illustrating the kinetics of the always-switch and always-stay scenarios, are provided as ESI material.